 “It was a wake-up call for all of us,” says Suellen Bruce, director of people, culture and communication at Western Health.
 “To not just deal with issues on a case by case basis but to look at root causes.
 We all needed to lift our game because there were significant OH&S issues for staff and major concerns about the effect on patient outcomes.”

 This is when PeopleScape introduced Western Health to Michael Leiter’s SCORE program.
 Michael Leiter is a global expert on workplace civility and job burnout, designing a world-first “civility intervention”.
 So far, the results are extremely promising.

 The first participating units of the SCORE program points to signs of success.
 Suellen Bruce, the Director of People, Culture and Communication at Western Health sent out a baseline survey to the five groups that agreed to be in the trial.
 The two groups with the highest response rate and lower levels of civility were selected in the first wave of the SCORE program.

 Preliminary results show that the two groups have improved significantly more than teams who were not participating in the program.
 This includes significant improvement in supervisor trust, coworker trust, and management trust.
 Attendance of the first three non-compulsory sessions also exceeded 90%.
-The second wave of the SCORE program is currently being implemented at Western Health and PeopleScape envision similar results to be achieved with the additional teams attending the program.
+While the final data is yet to be formally announced, Suellen confirms that the signs are very promising.

 In the end, it all comes down to respect.
 As the Australian workforce becomes more diverse in culture and age, it is important that we understand what respect looks like for each individual.
 It is not enough to just stamp out bad behaviour within the workforce through redundancies and restructures.
 Organisations need to actively encourage positive interactions between employees to make sure their staff are fully engaged.
 This will enable employees to achieve maximum levels of productivity and performance.